samvera-deprecated/orcid/README.md

 Register for an ORCID app:  http://support.orcid.org/knowledgebase/articles/116739-register-a-client-application (this could take days to come back)

-Register an ORCID user: https://sandbox-1.orcid.org/register
+Register two ORCID user: https://sandbox-1.orcid.org/register (make sure to use <blah>@maininator.com as your email) Save the email addresses for later

+Go to maininator (http://mailinator.com/) and claim 1 ORCID by clicking the verify link in the email.

 `cp config/application.yml.sample config/application.yml`